vinzenzzinecker98/Doc_Authenticator_Dapp/README.md

 Clone this repository.

-Make sure you have NodeJS (please use node v10.20.1, on newer versions errors may occure) and npm.
+Make sure you have NodeJS (please use node v10.20.1, on newer versions drizzle has some issues) and npm.

 In the /client directory, run:
     `npm install`